Mohammad-Abdul-Ghafour/typescript-practice/README.md

 * TypeScript checks a program for errors before execution, and does so based on the kinds of values, it’s a static type checker.

 * After we compiled the TS file if we opened the TS and JS file at the same time it might gave you an error line in the TS file, don't worry that maybe because of a conflict between the tow file but if you closed the JS file the errors should be gone.

+* We can access variables from other TS file if it's script called first in the HTML file.